Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 One way to think about the relationship between tire pressure and fuel efficiency is to imagine a bicycle with underinflated tires.
 When you try to ride a bike with flat tires, it becomes much more difficult to pedal, requiring more effort and energy to move forward.
 The same principle applies to your car – if your tires are not properly inflated, your engine has to work harder to propel the vehicle, resulting in higher fuel consumption.

-Regularly checking your TPMS to ensure that your tires are inflated to the recommended levels can help you maintain optimal fuel efficiency and reduce the amount of gas your vehicle consumes.
+Regularly checking your TPMS to ensure that your tires are inflated to the recommended levels can help you maintain optimal and reduce the amount of gas your vehicle consumes.
 By taking this simple step, you can not only save money on fuel costs but also reduce your carbon footprint by decreasing your vehicle’s emissions.

 Enhancing Tire Life